bhnord/activities/README.md

 Looking for some soothing weekend plans?
 Join us for our weekly Sunday morning brewery yoga class at Lamplighter Brewing Co.
 <a href="https://www.thebostoncalendar.com/events/brewery-yoga-at-lamplighter-cx--21" target="_blank">info link</a>

-### Scary Movies @ GrandTen

-FRIDAY, MARCH 14TH 2025FREE VHS DOUBLE FEATURE-------7:00 PM - PSYCHO (1960) • Directed by Alfred Hitchcock9:00 PM • SCREAM (1996) • Directed by Wes Craven-------FREE at @grandtenGRANDTEN DISTILLING / SOUTH BOSTON383 Dorchester Ave, Boston, MA 02127
+### ‘Uncut Gems’ Screening

+Escape the dread of the impending week at the brewery with our weekly watch parties!
-<a href="https://www.thebostoncalendar.com/events/free-vhs-movie-night-psycho-scream-in-south-boston" target="_blank">info link</a>
+<a href="https://www.thebostoncalendar.com/events/sunday-scaries--15" target="_blank">info link</a>

 ### Mickey 17 at the Omni Theater

 The unlikely hero of this cinematic adventure, Mickey Barnes (Robert Pattinson), has found himself in the extraordinary circumstance of working for an employer who demands the ultimate commitment to the job.
 <a href="https://www.thebostoncalendar.com/events/mickey-17-in-the-mugar-omni-theater--2" target="_blank">info link</a>

+### Pi Day: In Living Color

+We're teaming up with the Young People's Project (YPP) for a celebration of Pi and the power of community in mathematics.
+<a href="https://www.thebostoncalendar.com/events/pi-day-in-living-color" target="_blank">info link</a>

 ### India Society Holi Performance

 The India Society of Worcester (ISW), founded in 1963, is a leading volunteer-run non-profit organization promoting Indian culture, education, and community service in New England.
 <a href="https://www.thebostoncalendar.com/events/india-society-of-worcester-performance" target="_blank">info link</a>

-### ‘Uncut Gems’ Screening

-Escape the dread of the impending week at the brewery with our weekly watch parties!
-<a href="https://www.thebostoncalendar.com/events/sunday-scaries--15" target="_blank">info link</a>

-### Pi Day: In Living Color

-We're teaming up with the Young People's Project (YPP) for a celebration of Pi and the power of community in mathematics.
-<a href="https://www.thebostoncalendar.com/events/pi-day-in-living-color" target="_blank">info link</a>

 ### Gibson House Arch Tour